Common House Spider

 - Southern house spider- Kukulcania hibernalis

-Appearance: How to Identify a Common House Spider
+Appearance: How to Identify

 The common house spider is found in colors ranging from light tan to black.
 Females are 0.19 to 0.24 inches in length.
 Males are smaller in size measuring 0.15 to 0.19 inches long.
 These spiders weigh less than one ounce.